Hunter Biden, son of Joe Biden, details his work that Trump has criticized

-WASHINGTON (Reuters) - Hunter Biden, the son of former U.S. vice president Joe Biden, released a statement through his attorney on Sunday morning detailing the work he did in Ukraine and China that has been the target of unrelenting criticism from Republican President Donald Trump.
+WASHINGTON (Reuters) - Hunter Biden, the son of former U.S. vice president Joe Biden, pushed back for the first time on Sunday morning at the criticism he has received from Republican President Donald Trump about his work in Ukraine and China.

 Hunter Biden intends to step down from the board of a Chinese company that has been the target of criticism on Oct.
 31, according to the statement.

-Trump has asserted, without evidence, that Hunter Biden was engaged in corruption in both countries and was able to escape responsibility thanks to his father, who is currently Trump’s chief rival in the upcoming Democratic presidential primaries.
+He has received no profit from his time serving on the board of BHR (Shanghai) Equity Investment Fund Management Company.

+Trump’s accusations against Hunter Biden - which he has levied without any evidence - and his efforts to get officials in Ukraine to investigate, led Democrats in the U.S. House last month to begin an impeachment inquiry into the president.

+Joe Biden currently leads most public opinion polls in the Democratic primary and most polls in a hypothetical match-up between him and Trump in the November 2020 election.

 “Hunter undertook these business activities independently,” his attorney George Mesires said in a statement.
 “He did not believe it appropriate to discuss them with his father, nor did he.
 Hunter always understood that his father would be guided, entirely and unequivocally, by established U.S. policy, irrespective of its effects on Hunter’s professional interests.”